lakeraai/chainguard/README.md

 ## Features

-With **lakera_langchain_integration**, you can
+With **lakera_chainguard**, you can
-- secure LLM and ChatLLM by chaining with a Lakera Guard component so that an error will be raised upon risk detection.
+- secure LLM and ChatLLM by chaining with a Chain Guard component so that an error will be raised upon risk detection.
   - Alternatively, you can run the Lakera Guard component and the LLM in parallel and decide for yourself what to do upon AI risk detection.
 - secure LLM and ChatLLM by using a secure LLM/ChatLLM subclass.
 - secure your off-the-shelf agent by feeding in a secured LLM subclass.